Samshal/Greens-Theorem-in-PHP/How-To.md

   To provide the vertices of the polygon as parameters of the constructor, _you may instantiate it this way_:

     `$polygonObjectInstance = new Polygon(new Point(0, 0), new Point(2), ...);`
   The constructor accepts as many parameters as is possible, _although, they're all optional_

-2. **Providing them as parameters to the setVertices method**
+2. **Providing them as parameters to the setVertice() method**
   The setVertice method accepts a single parameter which must be an instance of the Point object.
   This parameter acts as the coordinate/vertex of a polygon